crobird/wave_markers/README.md

 # wave_markers
-Python3 script to add cue markers to a wave file
+Python3 script to add cue markers to a wave file.

 ## Usage